General Care for Cacti and Other Succulents

 For the most part, the advice which I offer here will give good results for the majority of succulent plants.
 There will of course be exceptions to my general guidelines - for example, a number of succulents are fall and winter growers - producing virtually all of their growth during the months when most other succulents are dormant.
 These plants include the Conophytums, some of the succulent Pelargoniums, and Gerianaceae.
 Unlike most other succulents, these winter growers will require increased water during the winter months, with reduced water in the summer (when these winter growers are dormant).
 There are other exceptions as well, but rest assured, the overwhelming majority of succulent plants which are most commonly encountered in the trade will respond well to these basic guidelines.

 Perhaps the most important aspect in long term success in growing succulents is energy - both in the forms of light and temperature.
 For the most part, succulents are adapted to conditions of bright light, and generally warm conditions.
 Most species require bright light to thrive, so in the home, most succulents should be provided with the sunniest site available to produce their best growth.
 A sunny window, with a southern or western exposure is best, but an eastern exposure may be adequate for some species: very few of the succulents will thrive when given a northern exposure or a heavily shaded site.
 If the light levels are too low, it is possible to grow some species under artificial lights.
-I have grown a number of species (primarily Haworthias, Gasterias and a few miniature Aloes,) under fluorescent lights with good results.
-If plants are to be grown under fluorescent lights, the lights should be held only a few inches above the plants, otherwise the light which reaches them will be too dim to produce strong growth.
+I have grown a number of species (primarily Haworthias, Gasterias and a few miniature Aloes,) under fluorescent lights and led light with good results.
+If plants are to be grown under fluorescent or led lights, the lights should be held only a few inches above the plants, otherwise the light which reaches them will be too dim to produce strong growth.

 Where it is practical to do so, plants should be moved outdoors during the warmer times of the year (after any possibility of frost is past) to benefit from increased sunlight, warmer temperatures, and summer rainstorms.
 Light provides the energy for plants to grow - ultraviolet light, which is largely blocked by the glass in most types of windows, is important to produce strong growth, so the direct exposure to sunlight is especially beneficial to most succulents.